yunacchi/xc2-team-builder/README.md

-# Xenoblade 2 team calculator
+# Xenoblade 2 team builder

-Put in your Blades and their Drivers, see which teams can help you chain Blade and Driver combos.
+Put in your Blades and their Drivers, find out which teams can help you chain Blade and Driver combos.

 ## SPOILER WARNING

-This repository contains very heavy Xenoblade Chronicles 2 spoilers relevant to the main story, side quests, update content and DLCs.
+This repository contains very heavy Xenoblade Chronicles 2 spoilers relevant to the main story, side quests, update content and expansion pass content.

 It's recommended not to use this before reaching chapter 8 in the main story.